sameer0002/landing-page-assignment/README.md

-# landing-page-assignment
+# Ne_Shoes-15-06-23
-created a landing page using pure html and css
+Learn how to create a stunning and user-friendly shoe landing page website with HTML and CSS in this step-by-step tutorial.